mohammad-quanit/Mohammad-Quanit/README.md

 🔭 At present I am actively working with techs like Nodejs, Golang, AWS, and Azure.  <br />
-🌱 I’m currently learning Golang Advanced, Rust, Containers, Distributed Systems, Cloud Architecting Design, and High and low-level System Design. <br />
+🌱 I’m currently learning Golang Advanced, Rust, Containers, Distributed Systems, Cloud Architecting Design, and High and Low-level System Design. <br />
-✍🏻 When not immersed in code, I do crafting content for the tech community over at `https://dev.to/mquanit`. <br />
+✍🏻 When not immersed in code, I craft content for the tech community over at `https://dev.to/mquanit`. <br />
 📫 Don't hesitate to reach out to me at `muhammadquanit@gmail.com`.
 Your thoughts, questions, and ideas are always warmly welcomed.
 <br />